 - A 2-4 sentence bio to introduce themselves and the research they are working on, and have recently published.
 If they are not currently working on research, they should describe research topics that they are interested in working on.

 - List their 2-4 primary research areas (e.g., . health inequalities, international migration, residential segregation, indirect estimation, computational demography, etc.)

 - After the Announcement is Sent to Students: Collect the RSVP’s, and other information about the students who sign up.

 - Recruit students individually.
-If fewer than four students RSVP by Wednesday night, reach out to individual students and inform CSDE’s Program Coordinator about the low turnout so they may suggest additional students to reach out to.
+If fewer than four students RSVP by Wednesday at noon, reach out to individual students and inform CSDE’s Program Coordinator about the low turnout so they may suggest additional students to reach out to.

 - Thursday at Noon: Provide the CSDE Program Coordinator with the number of students who will attend and the specified information about each student by Thursday at noon before the seminar so that they may order the food and put together the information for the speaker.

 - Before the Start of the Seminar: Ask the person who introduces the speaker to remind students to stay after the seminar for the group discussion, and to ask other attendees to hold further discussion and questions for a meeting later in the day.
 Escort the speaker to the group meeting so that they are not held up by seminar participants wanting to talk to them.

 - During the group lunch: Introduce the format of the group meeting to students who have not previously attended, ask everyone to introduce their names, discipline, and say something about their research.
 Initiate and maintain an interesting and productive discussion.